jayrodrigues/api-docs/stream/posts_update.md

-# Create New posts
+# Update post

-This endpoint is to be used to create new post.
+This endpoint is to be used to update a post.

 ## Resource